bdiocsera/dataScienceC3W4Assignment/CodeBook.md

 8. The "final tidy dataset" was created by

   a.
-Grouped the"merged dataset" by subject, activity name and origin of data and averaging each column.
+Grouped the "merged dataset" by subject, activity name and origin of data and averaging each column.

   b.
 Renaming variable names by appending a prefix "Average." to previous variable names.

   c.
-A file _UCIHARData\_summary\_tidy.txt_ without colun and row headers.
+A file _UCIHARData\_summary\_tidy.txt_ without row headers is created.
+It contains a header and all columns separated by a white space.

+The dataset is tidy since it had only one variable per column and one observation per row.

 The "final tidy dataset" has the following variable names:

  [1] "subjectid"